3 new event PPC marketing strategies that organisers should try this year to reach the right audience with the right message.

 The world of PPC tools, channels, and trends are constantly evolving – faster than most of us can keep up.
 If we don’t continually try new things and take advantage of technology advancements, we’re going to get left behind.

-Keeping up-to-date with the latest event PPC strategies is especially important for event organisers to market their events successfully.
+Keeping up-to-date with the latest event PPC marketing strategies is especially important for event organisers to market their events successfully.
 New ad features and formats, ad networks, and strategies provide more efficient and effective strategies to deliver attendees, visitor registrations, awards entries, delegates, exhibitor and sponsor leads, ticket sales or new data.

 In recent years with a shift toward automation, Google has changed existing ad formats and tested new ones.
 In 2016, for example, they introduced expanded text ads (ETAs); and in 2018, they added a third headline and a second description line to them, which provide expanded space and an opportunity to convey messages within the ad.
 Shortly after, Bing began supporting expanded text ads too.